kavimaluskam/leetcode-collection/3_longest-substring-without-repeating-characters/README.md

 ## Discussions

-This problem is handled with 3 submission / trial.
+### Trial 1

-[The first one](./submission_v0.py3) is rather naive approach.
+[Trial 1](./submission_v0.py3) gives a rather naive approach.

-We slide through the list to get scan for substring, and we use a dict / map to save the substring for duplicate character detection.
-But for the worst duplicate character we have to remove all but one element in the list.
+We loop through characters in input string to search for the longest substring, and we use a hash map to save the characters for duplicate character detection.

-`Time Complexity` would be `O(2n) = O(n)` and `Space Complexity` would be `O(n)`.
+When duplicate character is found we have to remove the character in hashmap until the duplicated character is removed.
+We have to first locate all the keys in the hash map and scan for the first one for each removal.
+Which is performing badly.

+Thus this algorithm gives time complexity `O(n^2)` and space complexity `O(n)`.

+### Trial 2

-[The second one](./submission_v1.py3) improve with a starting pointer.
+[Trial 2](./submission_v1.py3) improves *trial 1* with a starting pointer.
-Similar to the first implementation, we slide through the list and scan for substring, with a dict / map to save the substring.
-Besides we have a starting pointer to track the start of the substring, or `Sliding Window`.
-The pro is we no longer have to track the length of the substring by the dict itself.
+Again we loop through characters in input string to search fir the longest substring, with a hash map saving the characters.
+Besides we have a starting pointer to track the start of the substring, (we can also interpret this approach as `Sliding Window`).

+Ths benefit is that we no longer have to track the length of the substring by the dict itself.

+This algorithm improves time complexity to `O(2n) = O(n)`
-`Time Complexity` and `Space Complexity` remains `O(2n) = O(n)` and `O(n)`.
+and space complexity remains `O(n)`.

+### Solution

-[The final one](./submission.py3) further improves by saving the position of the character in the dict / map.
-With the starting pointer value in map, we can easily switch to the duplicated character's position by below procedure.
+[The final solution](./submission.py3) further improves *trial 2* by saving the position of the character in the hash map.
+So when duplicated character is found, no removal in the hash map takes place.
+Instead we move the starting pointer to the position right after the duplicated character's latest position.

 ```python
 if char in map: